-The holidays are a wondrous time where families across the world join in celebration.
-Aunt Gertrude will speak in great detail of her bunions and proctologist appointment.
+The holidays are a wondrous time where families across the world join in the celebration.
+Aunt Gertrude will speak in great detail about her bunions and proctologist appointment.
 Cousin Stevey will poke you in the side and ask how much weight you’ve gained.
 Grandpop will guzzle Rob Roys while Grandmom tries to pimp out her Jell-O mold.

 Can you survive the holidays?
 Thanksgiving?
 Christmas?
 National Meatball Day?
 YES!
 My gluten-free stuffing recipe will be enjoyed by all and they’ll never know it’s missing gluten.
 As for the family situation, if things get too awkward retreat to the kids’ table.

 6 cups of gluten-free bread cut into 1-inch cubes

 3/4 cup diced celery (2 celery ribs)

 1/2 cup diced shallots (2 medium shallots)

 2 1/2 cups (4 ounces) roughly cut shiitake, baby bella, & oyster mushroom mix

 1/2 cup whipping cream